Engee documentation

 To set a bus parameter, set the Value parameter to the bus value as a named tuple, e.g. (s1 = 5, s2 = 4).

-It is important to distinguish between block parameters, which are set in the Parameters tab and are global variables in the source code Engee Function, from the Engee global variables in the Variables window variables icon.
+It is important to distinguish between block parameters, which are set in the Parameters tab and are global variables in the source code of Engee Function, and the Engee global variables in the variables window of variables icon.
 Although you can use the values and names of Engee global variables in block parameters, these entities are completely different.
 You cannot control Engee global variables through a block’s parameters or from its source code.
 However, for source code, block parameters (from the Parameters tab) are global variables and can be used in any part of the block without being bound to a specific function or code block.

 Let’s consider the case when global variables fully correspond to the variables in the source code.
 For example, we have defined three global variables , , with the values 1, 2, 3 respectively.
 All three global variables are used as parameters of the block Engee Function: